sflavelle/writing/Incompatible Time (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 Mu watched it for just a second, before continuing her climb.

-And it was then that the giant doors burst open, punctuated with a childish "HEY!"
+And it was then that the giant doors burst open.

 Mu and the Minion turned.